dbt-labs/docs.getdbt.com/website/docs/docs/integrate/quickstart-semantic-layer.md

 # dbt Semantic Layer quickstart

 :::📌
 The dbt Semantic Layer is currently available for public preview!
-Review the info below to see what this means for you:

-1. **Who?** The dbt Semantic Layer is open to all dbt Cloud tiers (Developer, Team, and Enterprise) during public preview.
-Review the [Product architecture](/docs/integrate/dbt-semantic-layer#product-architecture) section for more information.

-2. **What?** Public preview provides early access to new features, is supported and production ready, but not priced yet.
-Pricing for the dbt Semantic Layer will be introduced alongside the General Available (GA) release.
-There may also still be additions or modifications to product behavior.

-3. **When?** Public preview will end once the dbt Semantic Layer is available for GA.
-After GA, the dbt Semantic Layer will only be available to dbt Cloud Team and Enterprise plans.

-4. **Where?** Public preview is enabled at the account level so you don’t need to worry about enabling it per user.

-5. **Why?** Public preview is designed to test the functionality and collect feedback from the community on performance, usability, and documentation.
+Some of the new features includes removing code duplication and inconsistency when it comes to your business metrics, self-service in downstream tools, and more!
+Review the [info below]](/docs/integrate/quickstart-semantic-layer#public-preview) to see what public preview means for you.
 :::

 Try out the features of the dbt Semantic Layer and follow this guide to learn more.